the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 * **Reviewers and maintainers** of the book and underlying infrastructure
 * **Advocate and champions **of _The Turing Way_ resources, who help others navigate the book, repositories and communications channel
 * **Creators** of content and infrastructure at any level from fixing bugs to adding new content beyond the book
-* **Mentors and consultants i**n specific areas of work, including responding to questions from other community members on GitHub and Slack
+* **Mentors and consultants** in specific areas of work, including responding to questions from other community members on GitHub and Slack
 * **Sustained contributors** who provide expert consultation to improve the resources
-* Members providing support through **in-kind collaboration/partnership**
+* Members providing support through** in-kind collaboration/partnership**
 * **Connector, convener and collaborators** from the broader data science network
 * **_The Turing Way_ curious** (‘lurkers’) users of resources who read, adopt and share best practices from _The Turing Way_ in their work and participate in public events/communications channel
 * **Your personal experience** (that we value a lot!) will enrich _The Turing Way_ resources with real-world contexts